Exceptional topology on nonorientable manifolds: Gapped Phases and Fermi Arcs

-In stark contrast to classifying gapped phases on the torus, which is solved by mutually commuting braids, gapped phases on nonorientable surfaces bring us to two fundamental structural questions in braid group study, torsion and conjugacy class.
-Moreover, setting the constituent braids on the torus to those derived above for the Klein bottle, \((B^{\mathbf{T}^2}_p,B^{\mathbf{T}^2}_q)=(\sigma_2\sigma_1^{-1},\Delta^{-1})\) leads instead to a gapless phase containing EPs.
-A different way to compare the two is to construct a torus out of two copies of \KB, by gluing them along the nonorientable boundary.
-In that scenario, all gapped phases on \KB{} are also gapped on the torus, but conversely there exist gapless phases on \KB{} that can be gapped on the torus, such as all phases with nonzero degree in \(B_p\) and trivial/commuting \(B_q\).
+A different way to compare the two spaces is to construct a torus out of two copies of \KB, by gluing them along the nonorientable boundary.
+In the setting of \cref{eq:nonsymmorphic}, we can equivalently understand this as breaking the nonsymmorphic symmetry, and thus needing to describe the given system on the full torus rather than on two mirrored copies of \KB.
+The fundamental braids on the torus can then be obtained from the \KB{} braids on the half-torus as \(B^{\mathbf{T}^2}_p = B^{\KB}_p\) and \(B^{\mathbf{T}^2}_q = (B^{\KB}_q)^2\).
+In that scenario, all gapped phases on \KB{} are also gapped on the torus.
+Conversely, there exist gapped phases on the torus that cannot be brought into gapped phases on \KB{} by imposing a symmetry, such as all phases with nonzero degree in \(B_p\) and trivial or commuting \(B_q\).